SMARTClash8/team-1/README.md

 horse
 ship
 truck
-The backend is written in django, the neural network model is convolutional, the frontend is html, css, bootstrap.
-Command to start: python manage.py runserver
+The backend is written in django, the neural network model is convolutional, the frontend is html, css, bootstrap.\n Command to start: python manage.py runserver